graezykev/ts-eslint-standard-js/steps.md

 And we also have a way to **self-customize** the rules of React and React Hooks, or extend your own rules.

 Next step, you may need to integrate your Linting scripts with your Git Hooks or CI/CD flows.
-For Git Hooks, I have another post elaborating the steps, check it out if you want.
+For Git Hooks, I have another post elaborating on the steps, check it out if you want.

 [How to Normalise Your Git Commit and Push Processes](https://github.com/graezykev/normalise-your-git-commit-and-push/blob/main/steps.md)